-EIV is the verification of income, before or during a family re-examination and after move-in, through an independent source that systematically and uniformly maintains income information in computerized form for a large number of individuals.
+SLHA must use HUD's Enterprise Income Verification (EIV) System to obtain employment and income information at annual and streamlined reexaminations of family composition and income.
 Users are allowed to search for income records by head of household social security number, program type and/or by annual re-examination.
 The use of EIV is the mandatory income verification method if the information is available on the system.